• Skip to primary navigation

 Ingredients

-• 1/4 tsp Red chili flakes, Optional, For topping
+• ¼ teaspoon Red chili flakes Optional, For topping

-• 1 tbsp Pumpkin seeds, Optional, For topping
+• 1 tablespoon Pumpkin seeds Optional, For topping

-• 2 tbsp Additional heavy cream, Optional, For creating swirls
+• 2 tablespoon Additional heavy cream Optional, For creating swirls

 Instructions